bexelbie/bexelbie.github.io/_drafts/backup/part4-update.md

 # How do my goals and needs apply to each kind of data?
 What Rule is best for each type of data?

 This series of articles details my thoughts and ultimate process for solving data backup.
-In the [first part](part1.md) we set up the background by tossing a phone in a river.
-I encourage you to start there if you haven't already read the preceding parts.
+In the [first part](part1.md) we started by tossing a phone in to a river.
+I encourage you to start [there](part1.md) if you haven't already read the preceding parts.
 Let's continue by applying our goals to the types of data we have.
-This way we can make sure we know how to

 ## Homework Review